About Me

 The Work

 The first case that defined my career was the nation's first Vioxx trial.
-I helped Mark Lanier build the opening statement.
+I helped trial lawyer Mark Lanier build the opening statement.
 The jury awarded $253 million.
-Fortune magazine called my work "frighteningly powerful."
+Fortune magazine called the experience "frighteningly powerful."
 That description stuck.

 What I've always done in those rooms is not just make better presentations.
 I read the group field.
 I find the narrative arc.
 I create the conditions for a room to turn.